 As the designated universal postal service provider (“USP”), the 2011 Act sets out the basic requirements of the universal service which An Post must provide to everyone and every organisation in the Republic of Ireland.

 Additionally ComReg is required by the 2011 Act to “make regulations specifying the services to be provided by a universal postal service provider relating to the provision of a universal postal service”.
-ComReg made and published the Regulations, S.I.
-280 of 2012 which specify a minimum set of universal postal services to meet the needs of postal service users, while minimising the regulatory burden on An Post – for more details see ComReg Document 12/81, ComReg Document No. 18/99R and ComReg Document No. 19/35
+ComReg has made the Regulations, which specify a minimum set of universal postal services to meet the needs of postal service users, while minimising the regulatory burden on An Post – for more details see ComReg Document 12/81, ComReg Document No. 18/99R and ComReg Document No. 19/35